 - Referrals for gender care were on the rise

 - Dedicated services for gender non-conforming patients were lacking in our community

 - Need for care of the whole child: In addition to comprehensive medical and mental health care, we offer case management services and an educational liaison who helps kids with gender affirmation in school settings.

 Request an Appointment or Make a Referral

 - Tuesday: 8:30 a.m. to 4:30 p.m. at the Children’s Specialty Care Center in west St. Louis County at Mason Road and Interstate 64

-We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us as Guardians of Childhood.
-This philanthropic support enabled us to fulfill our mission to do what's right for kids.
-Join us in making health care better for all children.
+We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us in making health care better for all children.
+This philanthropic support enables us to fulfill our mission to do what's right for kids.